SF/0019 - MATHEMATICS EDUCATION

 Verification of learning

-First module: Optional open-question in-class test; oral examination.
-Students who get a pass in the in-class test are exempted from the final oral examination, unless they want to improve their marks.
+First module: Optional open-question in-class test; viva voce.
+Students who pass the in-class test are exempted from the final viva, unless they want to improve their marks.

 Students will be required to demonstrate their mastering of the main notions of mathematics education, their acquaintance with the main applications of maths to everyday life, and the skill to use workshop methods as applied to K-5 classes.